How to Fix External Hard Drive I/O Device Error? 7 Proven Methods

 “I keep getting "The request could not be performed because of an I/O device error" when I try to access my external hard drive from my PC.
 Is the hard drive done for?”

-Have you faced I/O Device Error yet?
-Are you wondering what an I/O device error is?
+Have you faced I/O device error yet?
+Are you wondering what is an I/O device error?
 If so, you are at the right place.
 I/O Device Error is short for Input/Output Device Error.
 This occurs when you perform the write and read procedure on the device in Windows 10/8/7.
-There are different situations where the outcome in the device I/O errors.
+There are different situations where the outcome in the I/O Device Error.
 Fixing them could be straightforward or complex, relying upon the circumstances.
-Here we will list some of the techniques that can help you fix the I/O device error.
+Here we will list some effective methods that can help you fix I/O device error.
 Read on to find out more!